 Must-Have Tools for Sewing with Wool

-Our staff shares a few of their favorite tools and notions for working with wool.
+Our staff members share eight of their favorite notions for working with wool.

 1. Perle cotton: Specialty threads add dimension and texture.

 2. Embroidery floss: Flosses are available in a wide range of solid colors and variegated hues.
 Use 1 to 6 strands at a time.

 3. Needles: Sharps glide through fabric smoothly, have a narrow point, and don't bend easily.
 Buy a package with a variety of sizes.

 4. Chenille needles: Chenille needles have sharp points and large eyes, which are necessary when working with thick embellishing threads.